bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Cursor Zoom](https://gitlab.com/foundry-azzurite/cursor-hider) - Mouse scroll zooming will center around the cursor instead of around the center of the screen.
 - [Deselection](https://github.com/Sky-Captain-13/foundry/tree/master/deselection) - Allows you to deselect a token or tokens by clicking any empty spot on the map.
 - [Dice So Nice](https://gitlab.com/riccisi/foundryvtt-dice-so-nice) - Adds the ability to show a 3D dice simulation when a roll is made.
-  - Hide FX: None
+  - Configure Settings (tab) > Module Settings > Hide FX: None
-  - Sound Effects: Unchecked
+  - Configure Settings (tab) > Module Settings > Sound Effects: Unchecked
-  - Shadows Quality: Unchecked
+  - Configure Settings (tab) > Module Settings > Shadows Quality: None
-  - Advanced Lighting: Unchecked
+  - Configure Settings (tab) > Module Settings > Advanced Lighting: Unchecked
 - [Haste](https://gitlab.com/jesusafier/haste) ([module.json](https://gitlab.com/jesusafier/haste/-/raw/master/module.json)) - Performance enhancement and tweaks. - Suggested by jniezink on the FoundryVTT Subreddit
-  - Configure Settings > Module Settings > Fix CPU on token movement
+  - Configure Settings (tab) > Module Settings > Fix CPU on token movement: Checked
-  - Configure Settings > Module Settings > Experimental Adaptive GPU fps tweak
+  - Configure Settings (tab) > Module Settings > Experimental Adaptive GPU fps tweak: Checked
 - [Less Fog](https://github.com/trdischat/lessfog) - Tweaks fog of war visibility for GM and Players.
 - [Polyglot](https://foundryvtt.com/packages/polyglot/) - Talk to others using a language your selected character can understand and scrambles in-character text you can't understand. - Suggested by jniezink on the FoundryVTT Subreddit
 - [Quick Insert](https://foundryvtt.com/packages/quick-insert) - Quick Insert (control + space) provides a context-aware search/autocomplete tool that can be used